 Once you’ve seen enough, go to the all-you-can-eat pancake buffet.
 There are many traditional fillings for pancakes, including fruits and jam for those with a sweet tooth and ham, eggs, and cheese if you fancy something savory.
 When you return to the dock, you’ll be full of pancakes, with a river tour under your belt, and talk about multi-tasking.

 See these other top Amsterdam tours to explore the city.

 It Wouldn’t Be An Amsterdam Food Tour Without…

-Paradox Cafe has an incredibly laid back vibe and not only serves homemade space cakes that are out of this world, but they also make ultra-indulgent shakes to go with them.
-If you’ve got the munchies, then there’s no better place to be than Paradox.
+If you can’t face a whole tour, a couple stands out from the crowd, including Paradox and Boerejongens.
+Paradox Cafe has an incredibly laid-back vibe serves homemade space cakes that are out of this world, and makes ultra-indulgent shakes to go with them.
+If you’ve got the munchies, there’s no better place to be than Paradox.

 High-End Amsterdam Food

 Many high-end restaurants have a ‘gimmick,’ but Restaurant Vermeer’s is beautifully simple and functional.
 Instead of ordering from a traditional menu, guests can choose how many courses they would like.